 Biodiversity Factsheet

-Biodiversity, or biological diversity, describes the variability among living organisms across terrestrial and aquatic ecosystems, and the ecological complexes of which they are part.1 Biodiversity shapes the ecosystem services that contribute to human well-being — material welfare, security, resilience, social relations, and health.2 Biodiversity is considered on three levels: species diversity, genetic diversity, and ecosystem diversity.3
+Biodiversity, or biological diversity, describes the variability among living organisms across terrestrial and aquatic ecosystems, and the ecological complexes of which they are part.1 Biodiversity sustains the ecosystem services that support human well-being—material welfare, quality of life, sensory experiences, and social relations.2 Biodiversity is considered on three levels: genetic diversity, species diversity, and ecosystem diversity.2,3

 Species Diversity

-• Freshwater habitats account for only 0.01% of the world’s water and make up less than 1% of the planet’s surface, but they support one-third of all described vertebrates and nearly 10% of all known animal species.7
+• Freshwater habitats account for only 0.01% of the world’s water and make up less than 1% of the planet’s surface, but support one-third of all described vertebrates and nearly 10% of all known animal species.12

 Community/Ecosystem Diversity

-• Ecosystem diversity describes the variety of biological communities and their associations with the ecosystem of which they are part.3
+• Ecosystem diversity describes the variety of biological communities and their associations with their environment.3

-• Biodiversity improves several ecosystem services, including crop and fishery yields, wood production, fodder yield, resistance to plant invasion, carbon sequestration, soil nutrient mineralization, and soil organic matter.14
+• Biodiversity enhances ecosystem services improving crop and fishery yields, wood and fodder production, resistance to invasive species, carbon sequestration, and soil health.14

 Image